 While ethical luxuries will be shielded in times of turmoil, companies must think long-term to be truly successful and profitable.
 Boasting about ethical practices attracts attention, but is also swift to trigger criticism.

 Ethical luxury cannot be branded in a fiscal quarter.
 Years of commitment to building sound partnerships with suppliers and educating consumers will be key.
-As any luxury, ethical luxury must be crafted.
+As with any luxury, ethical luxury must be crafted.

 Davies, I.A., Lee, Z. and Ahonkhai, I. 2012.
 “Do Consumers Care About Ethical Luxury.”
 Journal of Business Ethics.
 106: 37-51.